 - Customs declaration

 The below listed key documents are based on the applicable legislation and are considered to play a key role in demonstrating legal origin.
 A full list of applicable legislation is accessible from NEPCon.

 Processing and Trade

 Bans and quota

-In 2010, Russia introduced a ban on the logging of Korean Pine (Pinus koraiensis), amongst others.
-Korean Pine has a crucial importance for the conservation of the Amur tiger.
+In 2010, Russia introduced a logging ban for the Korean Pine (Pinus koraiensis), amongst others.
+Korean Pine is of crucial importance for the conservation of the Amur tiger.